Black Canadians in Ontario: Underground Railroad

 Beginning in Philadelphia in the early 19th century, the Underground Railroad was a network of people who wanted to help enslaved people attain freedom from slavery.
 They operated secretly to guide freedom seekers into the Northern United States (free states) or further north into what is now Canada.
-Freedom seekers were helped on their journey north by other enslaved people, free blacks, Quakers, and other abolitionists.
+Freedom seekers were helped on their journey north by other enslaved people, free black people, Quakers, and other abolitionists.
 Jermain Wesley Loguen found freedom in what is now Ontario.
 He lived in Hamilton and St. Catharines from 1837 to 1841, and then he settled in Syracuse, New York, where he operated an Underground Railroad station in Syracuse.

-There was not a major influx of blacks into Canada until the passage of the Fugitive Slave Act of 1850 in the United States.
-The law made it easier for slave catchers to apprehend African Americans, freedom seekers planned to settle into what is now Ontario.
-Some bounty hunters came into Canada to earn a reward for capturing enslaved people and returning them to slavery.
-A slave holder attempted to take his former bondsman Joseph Alexander from Chatham.
-Black community members and Alexander talked to his former slaveholder and the crowd refused for him to be taken.
-The slaveholder left Chatham without Alexander, who lived free.
+There was not a major influx of black people into Canada until the passage of the Fugitive Slave Act of 1850 in the United States.
+The law made it easier for slave catchers to apprehend African Americans, and freedom seekers planned to settle in what is now Ontario.
+Some slave catchers came into Canada to earn a reward for capturing enslaved people and re-enslaving them.
+An enslaver attempted to take his former bondsman, Joseph Alexander, from Chatham.
+Black community members and Alexander talked to his former enslaver, and the crowd refused to allow him to be taken.
+The enslaver left Chatham without Alexander, who lived free.
 See also Chatham Vigilance Committee.